HerbCaudill/crdx/src/chain/README.md

-﻿## ✍🔗 Signature chain
+﻿## ✍🔗 Hash Graph

-A signature chain is an acyclic directed graph of links.
+A hash graph is an acyclic directed graph of links.
 Each link

 - is **cryptographically signed** by the author; and
 - includes a **hash of the parent link**.